denten-books/plain-text/5-surface.md

-Anticipating the popularity of twenty-first century audio media formats like the podcast and the audio book, Fankhauser imagines "tired and jaded" workers who "sooth themselves into a state of restfulness" by listening to their favorite authors.
-Poulsen's "electric writing" will finally emerge "as clear and as distinct as the writing by hand, an absolutely legal and conclusive record," Fankhauser concludes [@fankhauser_telegraphone_1909, 41].
+Anticipating the popularity of twenty-first century audio media formats like the podcast and the audio book, Fankhauser imagines "tired and jaded" workers who "soothe [themselves] into a state of restfulness" by listening to their favorite authors [@fankhauser_telegraphone_1909, 45].
+Poulsen's "electric writing" will finally emerge "as clear and distinct as the writing by hand, and an absolutely legal and conclusive record," Fankhauser concludes [@fankhauser_telegraphone_1909, 41].

 In the first decade of the twentieth century, Fankhauser imagined magnetic storage as an audio format, combining the best of telegraphy and telephony in one device.
 For the purposes of data storage, magnetic recording technology did not mature until the 1950s, when advances in composite plastics made it possible to manufacture tape cheaper and more durable than its paper alternatives.
-The state of the art relay calculator commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Harvard Computation laboratory in 1947 still made use of standard issue telegraph "tape readers and punchers," adapted for computation with the aid of engineers from Western Union Telegraph Company [@staff_description_1949, 1-40].[^ln2-punch] The relay calculator was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch wide paper tape, partitioned into "five intelligence holes."
+The state of the art relay calculator commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Harvard Computation laboratory in 1947 still made use of standard issue telegraph "tape readers and punchers," adapted for computation with the aid of engineers from Western Union Telegraph Company.[^ln2-punch] The relay calculator was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch wide paper tape, partitioned into "five intelligence holes."
 To give you a sense of the machine's storage capacity, each quantity entered for computation took up thirteen lines of code [@staff_description_1949, 30].
 The readers and punches were capable of running at 600 operations per minute.
 Four Model 15 Page-Printers gave the means to compare the printed characters with the digits stored in the ticker tape-based controlling print register.
-In this setup, the numerical inscription was therefore already split between input and output
-channels: with input stored on ticker tape and output on the printed page for verification.
+In this setup, the numerical inscription was therefore already split between input and output channels: with input stored on ticker tape and output on the printed page for verification.

 The Mark III Calculator which followed the Harvard Computation Laboratory's earlier efforts was likewise commissioned by the Navy's Bureau of Ordinance.